SpaceStation0/space-station-0/README.md

 # Space Station 0
-This is the main server application for Space Station 0.
-Space Station 0 is a multiplayer round-based roleplaying game where you must do your job and survive on a treacherous space station embedded in the depths of a massive asteroid.
+This is the main application for Space Station 0.
+Space Station 0 is a singleplayer survival game on a procedurally-generated space station with permadeath mechanics.
+It also can be run as a multiplayer game.

-It is based on the game Space Station 13, and can be considered a 'remake' of that game in a general sense, although many in-game mechanics have changed greatly.
+It is heavily inspired by the multiplayer game Space Station 13, and shares many of its mechanics.

 ## Gameplay features of Space Station 0
 - Play 10 different jobs: Captain, Chef, Engineer, Security Officer, Miner, Scientist, Quartermaster, Janitor,